 After checking in to my motel I decided on a long walk around the beaches directly north of town.
 My destination was Mother Beddock rock something I had never heard of until a few weeks ago but now was fascinated by.
 One reviewer on Trip Advisor calls it a “a big rock sitting on another rock looking as though it should just tumble down” and it’s hard to disagree with that assessment.
 This large balancing rock was the star attraction of the Mother Beddock track.
 This view was from Rose Bay.

 After Murray Bay it was a climb to view Mother Beddock at close hand.
 From what I could gather the rock derived its name from a Bowen lady with a large pimple on her nose.
-The pimple may or may not have been removed from the nose but it was eventually lost to the name of the rock.

 After the climb up to the rock it was back down again to Murray Bay.
 This was a beautiful deserted spot where I took the time to get wet in the Coral Sea.

 Then I was climbing again towards another lookout.
 Like many places in this part of Queensland Bowen has a proud association with the Second World War.
 Up here authorities installed the first radar and anti-aircraft battery installed in North Queensland.
 The guns are gone but the mounting points are still there and the view remains superb.

 Including the view down to Horseshoe Bay at the northern tip of the cape.
 Not hard to work out how it got its name.